-(L) The smart entry and start system warning light comes on and the "ENGINE START STOP" switch flashes amber once every 2 seconds.
+(L) The "ENGINE START STOP" switch flashes amber once every 2 seconds.

-This indicates a problem with the steering lock function.
+This indicates a problem with the push button start function or the steering lock function.
 Have your vehicle checked at a Toyota dealer.

 THEFT PREVENTION FUNCTION

 - When the engine is turned off, the engine immobilizer system is automatically set.
 (See "Engine immobilizer system" on page 16 in Section 1-2.) - When the driver's door is opened after turning off the engine, the steering wheel will lock.